Table of Contents

 What Is The Difference Between CSR and Corporate Philanthropy?

 Although the concept of corporate social responsibility and philanthropy often intertwine with each other, the relationship between the two is barely noticeable.
-In most cases, philanthropy is associated with a larger corporate social responsibilities plan.
+In most cases, philanthropy is associated with a larger corporate social responsibility plan.

-The concept of corporate social responsibility is focused on delivering resources to the community that the corporation serves, while corporate philanthropy is usually focused on specific causes.
+The concept of best corporate social responsibility is focused on delivering resources to the community that the corporation serves, while corporate philanthropy is usually focused on specific causes.

 Why Should a Company Implement CSR?

 Corporate social responsibility (CSR) is a broad concept that can encompass various forms of activities.
-It can be a company’s responsibility to make a positive impact in the community through its various programs and activities.
+It can be a company’s responsibility to make a positive impact on the community through its various programs and activities.
 Aside from being beneficial to the community, it can also help boost a company’s brand.

 To be socially responsible, a company must first be accountable to its shareholders and its employees.
 This is because adopting a CSR strategy can help a company grow and become more successful.
 Large corporations are usually the ones who implement this strategy.
 Many companies see the importance of having a strong corporate social responsibility program as a part of their brand image.
 This strategy can also help boost the company’s public relations efforts.

 There are countless ways in which a company, together with its employees, can support a good cause.
 That can be a local, national or international goal.
 Often the choice of this depends on the topicality of the moment.
 Local initiatives can often be enormously helped by someone who does the accounting, helps with creating a newsletter, or improves the website.
 In such a case, an employer can suffice by offering employees who can use part of their hours in this way.